Fused K-operators and the $q$-Onsager algebra: Fused K-operators and the universal K-matrix for

-\subsubsection{Functional relation on $\nu(u)$}
+\subsubsection{Functional relation on $\boldsymbol{\nu(u)}$}

 We have seen in Lemma~\ref{lem:nu-fact} that the relation~\eqref{tildeKrel1} fixes the normalization factor $\nu^{(j)}(u)$ as~\eqref{exp-nujh}.
 Here we show that the analog of the reduction relation~\eqref{fusedevalbarKv2} for $\tilde{\bf K}^{(j)}(u)$ leads to the functional relation~\eqref{funct-nu}.
 Recall the functional relation on $\mu(u)$ in~\eqref{eq:mu} was obtained by comparing the fusion relation with the reduction relation satisfied by the spin-$j$ L-operators, see Proposition~\ref{lem-mu}.
-We proceed similarly for $\tilde{\bf K}^{(j)}(u)$. \begin{prop} The K-operators $\tilde{\bf K}^{(j)}(u)$ satisfy~\eqref{tildeKrel1} and
+We proceed similarly for $\tilde{\bf K}^{(j)}(u)$.